andykhov/Tetris3D/README.md

 ## Dependencies (Or just dependency haha)
 * OpenGL
     * GLEW
     * GLFW
     * GLM

+## Final Notes
 * This project was done as my final project for Cal Poly's Intro to Graphics course
 * Thank you to Christian Eckhardt for being a wonderful professor!
 * Most code was given as a base code. (except Main.cpp, Tetromino.cpp, Tetromino.h, Board.cpp, Board.h)
     * Base code is used to provide window, shader, and object management
     * Game mechanics are in Board.cpp and Tetromino.cpp